Dr. Don Gilbert of New Life Coaching & Counseling to be Featured on Close Up Radio

 According to Dr. Gilbert, since we are all inherently social creatures we need each other for support and we can’t go through life’s trials and tribulations isolated from each other, it is not how God created us.
 Dr. Gilbert continues to guide us towards the right path to keep us grounded so we can learn to live life to the fullest.
 He is changing the world one person at a time.

-Close Up Radio will feature Dr. Don Gilbert in an interview with Jim Masters on Monday, February 19th at 10:00 a.m.
-EST and with Doug Llewelyn on Monday, February 26th at 11:00 a.m.
+Close Up Radio will feature Dr. Don Gilbert in an interview with Doug Llewelyn on Monday, February 26th at 11:00 a.m.
+EST and with Jim Masters on Monday, March 4th at 10:00 a.m.
 EST

 Listen to the show on BlogTalkRadio